LuisAntonioDeMelo/the_odin_project/README.md

 # the_odin_project
 ## Ruby exercices
+ - How This Course Will Work
+ - Installing Ruby
+ - Basic Ruby
+ - Basic Data Types
+ - Variables
+ - Input and Output
+ - Conditional Logic
+ - Loops
  https://www.theodinproject.com/
 <br/>
 The Odin Project is an open-source community dedicated to providing the best information sources to take you from zero to a full-stack developer.